2012-12-16

 Highway 21, Idaho.
 Click for larger image.

 This scene deserves to be photographed again, for a lot of reasons.
-To begin, even with the sunset, the sky was uneventful and in the winter, everything was grey.
+To begin, even with the sunset, the sky was uneventful and, in the winter, everything was grey.
 The other issue was we arrived about 10-seconds before sunset, giving my friend and I only a few minutes to work.
 It was dark before we could explore other compositions.

-Later this spring, when the grass is green and the trees have leaves, I hope to mount a second expedition to the same location, and we'll approach the bridge from a few different angles.
+Perhaps later this spring, when the grass is green and the trees have leaves, I hope to mount a second expedition to the same location, and we'll approach the bridge from a few different angles.

 Related articles: